Engee documentation

 Dependencies

-To use this parameter, set parameterization to `Tabulated convection and fin efficiency' and Convection to `Forced - specify flow velocity'.
+To use this parameter, set the Parameterization parameters to `Tabulated convection and fin efficiency' and the Convection parameters to `Forced - specify flow velocity'.

 Vector of convective heat transfer coefficients, h - vector of convective heat transfer coefficients